scott-w/scott-w.github.io/README.md

 The best way to learn the code is to start at `app/app.js` and read the documentation comments.
 The initializer sets everything up, with some boilerplate.
 You can follow the `require()` calls to each file to get a better idea of how it works.

+The next thing to look at is `app/router.js` of which the `Controller` contains most of the logic for displaying regions and setting up minor rendering.